Astoritin/VBMetaDisguiser/README.md

 8. **`all=`、`system=`、`boot=`、`vendor=`**: all means all the dates use the same value, as system means system security patch date, boot and vendor means boot/vendor's security patch date.
 The format is same as [Tricky Store](https://github.com/5ec1cff/TrickyStore) 's configuration file.
 > For example: all=20250705 (As you set value all, the value of system/boot/vendor will be ignored)
 > system=20230301 (If you don't set all, please set system, boot and vendor manually)
-> vendor=yes, vendor=no, vendor=20210101, yes means it is same as the value of system, no means you don't need to disguise this, you can always order a new value for vendor
+> vendor=yes, vendor=no, vendor=20210101, yes means it is same as the value of system, no means you don't need to disguise this, you can also order a new value for vendor
 > boot=yes, boot=no, boot=20210205, the rule is same as vendor partition
 - NOTICE: TrickyStore's configuration (`/data/adb/tricky_store/security_patch.txt`) has the highest priority, with VBMeta Disguiser's built-in configuration (`/data/adb/vbmetadisguiser/vbmeta.conf`) coming second.
 In order to avoid unnecessary interact, the value of VBMeta Disguiser config file (`/data/adb/vbmetadisguiser/vbmeta.conf`) related to security patch date properties will be ignored once detecting TrickyStore config file (`/data/adb/tricky_store/security_patch.txt`) exists.